Could Coach buy Jimmy Choo?

 According to Investors Chronicle, Jimmy Choo was put on the market by its major shareholder, German investment group JAB Holdings.
 The group, which floated a quarter of Jimmy Choo at the end of 2014, said a potential sale would be the best way to maximise value for shareholders, although it was not currently in receipt of any offers.

-The decision comes as JAB tries to transition away from luxury goods and towards the coffee market, having bought coffee machine maker Keurig Green Mountain back in 2015 for 14bn dollars.
+The decision comes as JAB tries to transition away from luxury goods and towards the coffee market, having bought coffee machine maker Keurig Green Mountain back in 2015 for 14 billion dollars.

-JAB first bought Jimmy Choo for 500m poundsback in 2011, and the retailer's current market cap now stands at 656m pounds.
+JAB first bought Jimmy Choo for 500 million pounds back in 2011, and the retailer's current market cap now stands at 656 million pounds.
 JAB still has investments in luxury clothing brand Bally and, via beauty giant Coty, in groups such as Calvin Klein and Marc Jacobs.

 Analysts are restricted from commenting in light of the potential sale, while the company declined to elaborate on their initial statement, noted Investors Chronicle.